Utah Economic Outlook & Public Policy Summit

 Troy currently serves as World Trade Center Utah’s International Trade and Commercial Policy Advisor and is a member of the Salt Lake Chamber Board of Governors.
 He also serves on the Board of Directors of the Utah Aerospace and Defense Association.
 He is a founding member of FinTech Utah and has been instrumental in helping to develop the FinTech community in Utah.
 Troy is a frequent commentator in business and media publications.
 He is admitted to practice law in New York, Colorado and Utah.

-Derek Miller is the president and CEO of the Salt Lake Chamber and Downtown Alliance.
+Derek Miller is the president and CEO of the Utah Chamber and the Salt Lake Chamber.
 The Chamber is the state's oldest business association that "stands as the voice of business."
 In this role, Derek leads the business community in advocating and leading Utah's continued economic prosperity.

 Previously, Derek served as the president and CEO of the World Trade Center Utah, helping to “Promote prosperity across the state by attracting investment and increasing exports.”
 He also served as Chief of Staff to Gov. Herbert and as Managing Director of the Governor’s Office of Economic Development for Gov. Huntsman.